pinot-contrib/pinot-docs/operators/operating-pinot/minion-merge-rollup-task.md

 # Minion merge rollup task

 The Minion merge rollup task lets you merge small segments into larger ones.
-Helps to improve query performance and disk storage by aggregating data at a courser granularity to reduce the data processed during query execution.
+This helps to improve query performance and disk storage by aggregating data at a courser granularity to reduce the data processed during query execution.

 This task is supported for the following use cases:
 - OFFLINE tables APPEND only